 In 2017, Bill Gravell was nominated by the Chief Justice of Texas and voted “2017 Judge of the Year in Texas”.

 Judge Bill Gravell is a lifelong Republican and Williamson County native, growing up in Round Rock.
-He and his wife Jill have two adult children and three grandchildren.
-He and his family live in the Jarrell Community and they are active members of River Rock Bible Church in Georgetown.
+He and his wife Jill have two adult children and five grandchildren.
+He and his family live in the Georgetown Community and they are active members of Celebration Church in Georgetown.